|Category||Administration and Management|

 c) Departments, Schools/Faculties and Divisions may choose to implement their own restrictions on prize naming and acknowledgement of donors within regulations, as is deemed appropriate to their discipline areas.

-a) Minor editorial corrections such as formatting changes or minor wording changes that do not alter the substantive meaning of the regulations.
-These must be approved by the Manager of the Doctoral and Scholarships Office.
+- a) Minor editorial corrections such as formatting changes or minor wording changes that do not alter the substantive meaning of the regulations.
+These must be approved by the Dean of the Graduate Research School or nominee.

-b) Substantive changes to the regulations which do not alter the general intent of the prize or scholarship.
+b) Changes to the regulations which do not alter the general intent of the prize or scholarship.
 If applicable, these require consultation with the donor and/or the University’s Treasury Accountant for trust-funded scholarships and prizes.
-Changes require the endorsement of the appropriate Head of Department (or equivalent) and Pro-Vice-Chancellor (or equivalent) and final approval by the Scholarships Committee, through the delegated authority of Senate and Council.
+Changes require the endorsement of the appropriate Head of Department (or equivalent) and Pro-Vice-Chancellor (or equivalent) and final approval by the Convenor of the Scholarships and Prizes Committee, through the delegated authority of Senate and Council.
 Such changes may include amendments:

 i. to prize or scholarship titles